-Now that you know a little more about encrypted folders, I would like to walk through the 2-step process on how to create them.
+Now that you know a little more about encrypted folders, I would like to walk through the 2-step process of creating them.
 Read on to learn more!

 Create an Encrypted Folder

 Creating an encrypted folder follows a similar process to creating a new folder.
 Assuming you already have a volume with free space available, open File Station and select the option to create a Folder or Shared Folder: Control Panel > Shared Folder > Create.
-Go through the process of giving the folder a name and selecting the options you desire — for maximum security I suggest selecting all of the options.
+Go through the process of giving the folder a name and selecting the options you desire — for maximum security, I suggest selecting all of the options.
 The last option is a checkbox to enable encryption.
 Be sure to select it.
 You will be prompted for an encryption key, which is a passphrase.
 This passphrase should be very secure as it is your way of getting access to the contents within the folder.
-For maximum security, I do no suggest selecting the option to mount the share on startup, but note without this option manual steps will be necessary to mount the share after a system restart (e.g. system upgrade).
+For maximum security, I do not suggest selecting the option to mount the share on startup.
+Still, note without this option, manual steps will be necessary to mount the share after a system restart (e.g., system upgrade).
 Finally, select OK.

 You will be prompted with some notes covered in my previous post.
 Select Yes.